kdl-org/kdl/XML-IN-KDL.md

 ----

 Doctypes (nodes that look like `<!DOCTYPE ...>`) are encoded similarly to unstructured Processing Instructions.
 They have a node name of `!doctype`, and the entire contents of the node, from the end of the whitespace following the "DOCTYPE" to the closing `>`, are encoded as a single unnamed string value.
+For example, the HTML doctype `<!DOCTYPE html>` is encoded as `!doctype "html"`, while the XHTML 1 Strict doctype would be encoded as `!doctype r#"html PUBLIC "-//W3C//DTD XHTML 1.0 Strict//EN" "http://www.w3.org/TR/xhtml1/DTD/xhtml1-strict.dtd""#`

 ----